Get In Touch

 While there are companies that prefer to do their own sourcing through an in-house department or a subsidiary or Group Company, increasingly outsourcing is becoming the norm for the various benefits this brings to the table.
 An added advantage is, professional sourcing companies like ESSNPS not only provide end-to-end sourcing and procurement services, but also work with the client diligently, through all the steps to help build a robust supply chain through strategic sourcing.
 ESSNPS has over the last several years built a huge database of vendors in various engineering fields for sourcing from India.

 So what is the process ESSNPS follows to execute a successful sourcing strategy?
-Before going into that, it is important to understand three critical steps that form the basis of a good sourcing strategy:
+Before going into that, it is important to understand three critical steps in sourcing that form the basis of a good sourcing strategy:

 Data & Research